The value of Shared Information for allocation of drivers in ride-hailing: a proof-of-concept study: Parametric Bilevel Problems and Expected Value of Shared Information

+\DSr{In stochastic bilevel optimization, the structure of Problem \eqref{eq:Leaders-Problem-WS} has not gotten too much attention.
+In general, the structure of stochastic bilevel optimization is, as understood in the literature (see, e.g., \cite{BurtscheidtClaus2020}), that the leader decides \textit{here-and-now}, and the follower decides \textit{wait-and-see}, that is:

+This is the natural structure for a Stackelberg game, since the \GL{follower} reacts to the \GL{leader}'s decision, and so it is usually understood that the \GL{leader} decides first.
+However, this sequence is the opposite \GL{of} the information structure that we have in Problem \eqref{eq:Leaders-Problem-WS}: in our problem \GL{it is} the \GL{leader} that decides \textit{wait-and-see} and the \GL{follower} decides \textit{here-and-now}.
+To make both aspects compatible, we consider that, prior to the revelation of the random variable, the \GL{follower} \textit{commits} to a policy $p\in[p_{\min},p_{\max}]\mapsto v(p)$ on how to react to the prices $p$, prior the revelation of the random variable $\xi$.
+This leads to the following decision sequence:

-In this section, we present the abstract model that we will use to describe the interaction between a ridesharing company and its drivers.
-The setting fits into the general framework of stochastic bilevel optimization, but with the particular property that randomness is revealed after the followers' decision, differing from the usual concept of the problem (see, e.g., \cite{BurtscheidtClaus2020}).
+In this section, we present the abstract model that we will use to describe the interaction between a ride-hailing company and its drivers, following this latter decision sequence.
+The setting fits into the general framework of stochastic bilevel optimization \GL{but, as described before}, with the caveat that randomness is revealed after the followers' commitment, differing from the usual concept of the problem (see, e.g., \cite{BurtscheidtClaus2020}).}